msuliot/ai-api-demo/README.md

 os.environ["OPENAI_API_KEY"] = 'YOUR_OPEN_AI_KEY'
 ```

-**Delete the placeholder-delete-this files in the data and storage directories.**
+Then, delete the placeholder-delete-this files in the data and storage directories.

 Then, save any PDFs in the 'data' directory.